planktoon1/FunRunByFlemming/README.md

 #### Backend
 (Backend is in a very unfinished state)
 Node js, Serverless Framework, AWS, AWS Lambda, AWS API Gateway, DynamoDB, AWS Cognito.

+#### Known issues/bugs (apart from the fact that it's unfinished)
+ * If a race from a future year is selected and the page is refreshed, the correct year will stay selected BUT the wrong year will be selected on the race selection page.